 Accelerated Reader Program and Quizzes

-The Rancho Tehama Elementary School has used the Renaissance Learning product called "Accelerated Reader" (AR) software program for the last six years.
+The Rancho Tehama Elementary School uses the Renaissance Learning product called "Accelerated Reader."
 This nationally recognized educational software assists teachers and students in working to improve the reading skills of our students.

 Students of any age in all of our schools can use the software, but it is normally used by students starting in the 3rd grade up to the 8th grade.
-At the start of the school year, students take the STAR reading test on computers in our school computer labs.
-Teachers are electronically given information on the student reading level after the STAR test.
-The teacher then uses their personl knowledge of the student's reading level, results from the California Standard Tests given each May, and data from the STAR test.
+At the start of the school year, students take the state reading test on computers in our school computer labs.
+Teachers are electronically given information on the student reading level after the test.
+The teacher then uses their personal knowledge of the student's reading level in conjunction with the test results and other data.
 The teacher then assigns a reading level range and reading targets for each student.
 The reading level of a book is called the "ATOS Book Level."

 The books in our school libraries are organized by the Accelerated Reader reading levels (RL).
 Every book has information about the reading level, points, and quiz number.
 Students can quickly find books suitable for their reading level range assigned by their teacher.
 Students can, of course, borrow and read any books, at any reading level, as their interests lead them to explore.
 However, for classroom grading purposes they must read books at or above their reading level to get grading credit from their teachers.
 The reading level of a book is called the "ATOS Book Level" by Accelerated Reader.
 For example, an above average reader in the 3rd grade might have have an ATOS Book Level or Reading Level range of 3.6 to 4.4.